ballerina-platform/nballerina/docs/exact.md

 Let E be the union of all the potentially exact uniform types.
 A key type K is an _exact key type_ for a structure type S iff

-- S & E is an atomic type A (this is ignoring the immutable uniform types), and
+- S & E is an atomic type A (note the effect of this is ignoring the readonly uniform types), and
 - for every value k in K, if A allows k as a key, then A[k] =<sub>E</sub> A[K] and
 - (S & readonly)[K] is a subtype of A[K]